Keyfactor/f5-bigiq-rest-orchestrator/README.md

 - **Ignore SSL Warning** - Optional.
 Select this if you wish to ignore SSL warnings from F5 that occur during API calls when the site does not have a trusted certificate with the proper SAN bound to it.
 If you chose Custom Field when creating the Certificate Store Type, the default value of False will be assumed and SSL warnings will cause errors during orchestrator extension jobs.

 - **Use Token Authentication** - Optional.
-Select this if you wish to use F5's token authentiation instead of basic authentication for all API requests.
+Select this if you wish to use F5 Big IQ's token authentiation instead of basic authentication for all API requests.
 If you chose not to add this optional Custom Field when creating the Certificate Store Type, the default value of False will be assumed and basic authentication will be used for all API requests for all jobs.
 Setting this value to True will enable an initial basic authenticated request to acquire an authentication token, which will then be used for all subsequent API requests.

 - **Server Username/Password** - Required.
 The credentials used to log into the F5 Big IQ device to perform API calls.
 These values for server login can be any of: